All Episodes

 We have to build a wall.

-And the government remains shut down as the Democrats, they couldn't even show up with a meeting with the vice president of the United States.
+They couldn't even show up with a meeting with the Vice President of the United States.

 I guess they were too busy.

-And they sent their aids and they think they're being cute and they think they're gonna be funny.
+And they sent their aides and they think they're being cute and they think they're being funny.

 Oh, we'll offer you a dollar.